Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 - Descrease the horison distance between selected Widgets.
 - Align the top of selected Widget containers.
 - Align the middle of selected Widgets.
-- Align the middle of selected Widgets.
+- Align the bottom of selected Widgets.
 - Set an equal vertical distance between (3 or more) selected Widgets.
 - Increase the vertical distance between selected Widgets.
 - Decrease the vertical distance between selected Widgets.
+- Set the same width for the selected Widgets.
+- Increase the width for the selected Widgets.
+- Decrease the width for the selected Widgets.
+- Set the same height for the selected Widgets.
+- Increase the height for the selected Widgets.
+- Decrease the height for the selected Widgets.
 - Select all the Widgets on the current Tab of the Dashboard
 - Toggle the Widget header between dark and light.
 Remember to select one or more Widgets before using this tool.
 - Copy the selected Widget(s).
 - Bring the selected Widget(s) to the front (on the z-index), which is useful if Widgets are placed partially on top of one another.
-- Background selection opens up an area where the background color of the Dashboard tab, and / or the background image can be set.
+- Expand the Dashboard settings area, like Background selection where the background color of the Dashboard tab, and / or the background image can be set.
 If both are set, the image will take preferrence.
 This setting, is remembered for future Dashboard Tabs.
 - The snap-to-grid option can be toggled with this tool.
 There is an invisible grid at the base of the Dashboard that can be used for alignment.
 When the snap-to-grid option is set to on, all Widgets will snap to the closest grid point when manipulated.
 - The toggle headers on or off tool will show all the Widget headers, or hide them.
 It may be useful to show headers during the design process, where Widgets can be dragged, editted, deleted, etc. while these headers dont any value when viewing.
 - The Widget Background tool allows the background color of the individual Widget to be modified.
 Tranparent is a valid color selection, thus allowing one to 'see through' a Widget.
 - The Widget border tool allows the user to set the border of the Widget container.
 Valid options include None, thin black line and so on.
 - The Widget box shadow tool can be used to give the Widget container an optional shadow.
-- The Widget color tool can be used to change the color of the text in the container.
+- The Widget text color tool can be used to change the color of the text in the container.
 - The Font Size tool changes the font size.
 - The Grid Size tool allows to change the size of the grid.
 This is measured in px, a technical measurement (16px is a normal line height).
 A good choice is 3.
 Note that if the grid size is very big, say 30px, Widgets cannot be placed closer than 30 px of each other (as they will snap to the closest grid point when created or moved).